-How This Guide is Organized?
+How This Guide is Organized

-This guide helps you configure and administer Oracle Utilities Extractors and Schema version 2.5.0 and Oracle Utilities Analytics Dashboards version 2.5.0.
-This guide would refer to these two products together as Oracle Utilities Analytics.
-If any topic is specific to only one of the products, then it will be specifically mentioned.
+This guide helps you configure and administer Oracle Utilities Extractors and Schema v2.5.0.0.1 and Oracle Utilities Analytics Dashboards v2.5.0.0.1.
+This guide refers to these two products together as Oracle Utilities Analytics.
+If any topic is specific to only one of the products, then it is specifically mentioned.

-Chapter 1 describes the new features and functionalities and new changes added in Oracle Utilities Analytics v2.5.0
+Chapter 1 describes the new features and functionalities and new changes added in this release.

-Chapter 2 gives a brief overview of the various components in a data warehouse
+Chapter 2 provides a brief overview of the various components of a data warehouse.

-Chapter 3 gives an overview of the Oracle Utilities Analytics product and its components such as, data warehouse, Extract, Transform and Load (ETL) and analytics.
+Chapter 3 provides an overview of the Oracle Utilities Analytics product and its components such as, data warehouse, Extract, Transform and Load (ETL) and analytics.
 Make sure that you are familiar with these concepts before you proceed to configure the product.